Propane Gas Storage: LPG – Propane Gas Storage Done Safely

 The Hortonsphere® is named after Horace Ebenezer Horton, builder of the first spherical pressure vessels, back in 1923.

-Underground LPG Storage Caverns
+Underground Propane Storage Caverns

-Why would we store LPG underground?
+Why would we store Propane underground?

 Unlike above ground tanks, there is no need for refrigeration and there is no finite life span for the project.